ZenWave360/karate-ide/README.md

 ### Generating Code from OpenAPI definitions

-If you want to quickly test/explore and you have an openapi definition you can generate You can generate reusable karate scenarios from you openapi definitions, with test data yml files.
+To quickly test/explore you can generate reusable karate scenarios from your openapi definitions, with test-data yml files.

 ![alt](resources/screenshots/Generate-Karate-Test.png)

 ![alt](resources/screenshots/OpenAPI-Test.png)

 ### Generating Code from cURL (Smart Paste)